ismara-unibas/upload-client/README.md

 * -e EMAIL |: email address
 * -p PROJECT : project name
 * -t : data type {microarray,rnaseq,chipseq}, default: rnaseq
-* -o : organism ID {hg18,mm9,hg19,mm10,rn6,e_coli,sacSer2,arTal,dr11}, default: hg19
+* -o : organism id or genome version  {human,mouse,rat,zebrafish,yeast,ecoli,arabidopsis,hg18,mm9,hg19,mm10,rn6,e_coli,sacSer2,arTal,dr11}, default: hg38
 * --mirna : Run with miRNA
-* --file-list : list of files, ascii text, one line per file path
+* --file-list : list of files/links/SRR, ascii text, one line per file path.
+Supported file formats: .CEL, .FASTQ, .BAM, .BED, .SAM.

 ### Format of file list
 This file contains path to files to upload.
 One file path per line.
-You can add also links to external files (http or ftp) or SRR ids (GEO database).
-In case of SRR id you can add comprehensive name for a sample which should be separated by a space fron the SRR id.
+You can add also links to external files (http or ftp) or SRR ids (SRA database).
+In case of SRR id you can add comprehensive name for a sample which should be separated by a space from the SRR id.

+Important!
+For paired-end reads please use suffixes **_R1/_R2** to indicate fastq files with first end reads and second end reads correspondingly.

 #### Examples

 * File paths